Agent Architecture

 A collector is running in agent mode anytime it is deployed to an endpoint system.
 The following are examples, and do not cover all use cases.

-Aggregator mode is used for receiving telemetry from one or more collectors over the network, optionally performing additional processing, and routing to a destination.
-Aggregator collectors are optional, as agent collectors can ship telemetry directly to your telemetry backend.
+Gateway mode is used for receiving telemetry from one or more collectors over the network, optionally performing additional processing, and routing to a destination.
+Gateway collectors are optional, as agent collectors can ship telemetry directly to your telemetry backend.

 Use Cases